5 Reasons to Avoid Pawn Shop Loans

 Most states have strengthened pawn shop loan regulation, but that doesn’t mean all pawnbrokers are following those laws.
 In recent years, there have been many reports of pawn shops charging more than the allowed APR rates, asking people to sign illegal contracts, and deceiving customers about the actual price of their loans.

 In fact, in January 2017, the U.S. Consumer Financial Protection Bureau accused three pawn shops in Virginia’s Fredericksburg area of operating outside the law.
 An article from Fredricksburg.com said the companies in question “understated the annual interest rates on their loan contracts by as much as half, according to three separate lawsuits filed in the U.S. District Court for the Eastern District of Virginia.”

 A lawsuit was then filed against the pawn shops by Virginia Attorney General Mark Herring, and two out of three settled in March 2017, agreeing to pay more than $62,000 in refunds to more than 1,000 former customers.

-5. There are better alternatives out there.
+5. There are better alternatives

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.